WilliamTales/RTMdocs/Guidelines/Local/04 - surveys.md

 #### Question's visibility

-RapidPro flow's questions aren't necessarilly connected to the purpose of a survey, and if that's the case you can disable that step.
+RapidPro flow's questions aren't necessarily connected to the purpose of a survey, and if that's the case you can disable that step.
 This means that question won't be visible in the *Survey Results* session.

 ![surveysConnectionQuestionsVisibility](../../_images/surveysConnectionQuestionsVisibility.png)

 #### Publish the survey's results

-After filling all necessary fields, you just need to save and those survey's results will become accessible at the *Surveys Results* session.
+After filling all necessary fields, you just need to save and those survey results will become accessible at the *Surveys Results* session.

 ![surveysConnectionQuestionsPublish](../../_images/surveysConnectionQuestionsPublish.png)